 One of the greatest dilemmas in closing nature areas to seabed disturbance is that the most ecologically valuable areas are also often good fishing grounds.
 This makes any decision a complex one.
-The existing and planned agreements on fishing measures in nature areas total 5.1% of the Dutch part of the North Sea that is fully exempted from seabed-disturbing fishery28.
-If the measures planned to date on the Dogger Bank are further tightened up, a total of 7.4% of the Dutch North Sea will no longer be fishable with trawl gear.
-In the interest of a healthy North Sea and to deliver a proven contribution to achieving the good environmental status, a larger number of marine nature areas will be meaningfully protected 29 which means that restrictions will be imposed on seabed-disturbing fishery.
+The existing and planned agreements on fishing measures in nature areas total 5.1% of the Dutch part of the North Sea that is fully exempted from seabed-disturbing fishery.
+If the measures planned to date on the Dogger Bank are further tightened up, a total of 7.4% of the Dutch North Sea will no longer be available for seabed-disturbing fishery.
+In the interest of a healthy North Sea and to deliver a proven contribution to achieving the good environmental status, a larger number of marine nature areas will be meaningfully protected which means that restrictions will be imposed on seabed-disturbing fishery.
 This relates both to the quantity of the nature areas to be protected and the quality of the protection measures.
-The assumption is that the greatest gain for nature will be achieved if at least a significant part of the most valuable areas are exempted from fishery30.
-The relative ecological value of the different nature areas as laid down in the response from the KNAW sounding board committee serves as the basis31.
-A number of measures have been added within the Frisian Front, including a no-fisheries zone of
+The assumption is that the greatest gain for nature will be achieved if at least a significant part of the most